svalio/atlassian-connect-express-encryption/README.md

     heroku addons:add heroku-postgresql:dev --app <add-on-name>

 Lastly, let's add the project files to Heroku and deploy!

-From your project directory:
+If you aren't already there, switch to your project home directory.
+This should be the location of your `package.json` file.
+From there, run these commands:

     git remote add heroku git@heroku.com:<add-on-name>.git
     git push heroku master